rajs96/ULMFiT-Twitter-US-Airline-Sentiment/README.md

 - Reading papers usually assumes background knowledge, which leads to the reader to another dilemma of "what do I need to understand to understand this concept, and what resources to I need to visit to gain this understanding?"

 ## The solution
 The truth is, there isn't one solution.
 You'll learn a lot from grinding through paper implementations yourself.
 But there are certain strategies that can make the process easier and more fun: that's what I've tried to illustrate in this repository.
-We're going to go through a very relevant and practical AI technique called ULMFiT.
+In particular, I'm going to walk through how I would go about interpreting a ML research method and how I'd apply it to a new dataset.

-In particular, we're going to apply a ULMFiT approach to predict sentiment towards an airline based on a Tweet.
+More specifically, we're going to apply a ULMFiT approach to predict sentiment towards an airline based on a Tweet.
 The ULMFiT approach was devised by Jeremy Howard and Sebastian Ruder, and it's essentially a transfer learning approach for NLP.

 **This repo focuses on the problem-solving, intuitions, and actual process of applying ULMFiT to a novel problem**.